whittle-org/whittle/docs/tutorials.md

 ## Pre-Training Super-Networks

-In this example, we pre-train a Whittle super-network using a lightweight version of [Pythia-14M](https://huggingface.co/EleutherAI/pythia-14m) on the [TinyStories](https://arxiv.org/abs/2305.07759) dataset.
+In this example, we pre-train a Whittle super-network based on a lightweight version of [Pythia-14M](https://huggingface.co/EleutherAI/pythia-14m) on the [TinyStories](https://arxiv.org/abs/2305.07759) dataset.
 The input arguments for the super-network pre-training workflow follow the original [pretrain](https://github.com/Lightning-AI/litgpt/blob/main/tutorials/pretrain.md) workflow of [LitGPT](https://github.com/Lightning-AI/litgpt).

 There are a few different strategies for training the super-networks.
-- The *standard strategy* is to update the entire super-network at each step.
+- The *standard strategy* is to update the weights of entire super-network at each step.
 - The *random strategy* updates only random sub-networks at each step, which encourages the super-network to become more prunable and resilient, making it easier to later extract strong-performing sub-models.
 - Finally, the *sandwich strategy*, as proposed by Cai et al. [1], updates the largest super-network, followed by a few randomly sampled sub-networks, and then the smallest sub-network.
-This strategy is used by default if none are specified explicitly.
+This strategy is used by **default** if none are specified explicitly.

-Before you run the command to pre-train a super-network, ensure that you have downloaded the tokenizer for the model
+Before you run the command to pre-train a super-network, ensure that you have [downloaded the tokenizer](https://github.com/Lightning-AI/litgpt/blob/main/tutorials/download_model_weights.md#downloading-tokenizers-only) for the model
 ```bash
 python whittle/pretrain_super_network.py EleutherAI/pythia-14m \
     --data TinyStories \